Jammyjamjamman/Magnetometer_data_server/README.md

 * Retrieving raw data is very slow.

 ## Requirements
+[Anaconda Python 3](https://www.anaconda.com/download/) is recommended to be used with this project.
+Using a [virtual environment](https://conda.io/docs/user-guide/tasks/manage-environments.html), is strongly recommended when installing rellevant packages.

+Requirements:
 ### For Everyone
 * Python (Anaconda Python 3 Recommended)
 * numpy